top of page

 • Watch this induction cooktop video demonstration.

 • Not quite ready to ditch your gas stove?
 Start with a single hotplate, or an electric hot water pot.
-It's an inexpensive way to use less gas indoors, and that will improve the air you breathe, especially during the months when doors and windows remain closed.
+It's an inexpensive way to use less gas indoors, which will improve the air you breathe, especially during the months when doors and windows remain closed.

 Pathway in Eucalyptus Grove

-How one Contra Costa County family eliminated gas from their entire home
+How one Contra Costa County family completely eliminated gas from their entire home

-How hard is it to replace all natural gas appliances with high-efficiency electric versions powered by 100% renewable energy?
+How hard is it to replace all fossil gas appliances with high-efficiency electric models powered by 100% renewable energy?

 Lafayette resident Wei-Tai Kwok and his family took on the challenge and permanently disconnected the gas line from their entire home.